How to Build Brand Recognition at your Professional Services Firm

 - The general awareness of a company in the marketplace.
-If someone were to ask you to refer a good accounting firm, for instance, what name would come to mind?
+If someone were to ask you for a referral to an accounting firm, for instance, what name would come to mind?

 While these two definitions are related, the first applies more readily to consumer-facing brands that spend heavily on advertising to build widespread visibility.
 The second definition is more applicable to professional services firms, where name recognition is king.
 Many law firms, for example, set their names in simple type.
 Their brands are more verbal than visual.
-For this reason, I will be focusing primarily on this second definition.
+For this post, we’ll be focusing primarily on this second definition.

 What Doesn’t Work

-Let’s first discuss what doesn’t work so well.
-Ten years of research has shown that some common marketing techniques just don’t deliver much value.
-Here are three low-performing techniques you may want to minimize or avoid:
+Let’s first discuss what doesn’t work well.
+Our decades of research has shown that some common marketing techniques just don’t deliver much value.
+Here are three of the lowest performing techniques you may want to minimize or avoid

-- Tradeshows — Often time consuming and inefficient, tradeshows can cost more to attend than they produce in revenue.
-Use your judgment here, as some industries (such a defense contracting) rely on tradeshows to build critical relationships and close deals.
-Tradeshows can also provide value if you do more than just attend them.
-Make the effort to be a presenter or participate on a panel discussion.
+- Conferences and events — Often time consuming and inefficient, conferences can cost more to attend than they produce in revenue.
+Even virtual conferences, which we are seeing organizations pivot to during this pandemic, require significant investment in both money and time and the jury is still out on their effectiveness.
+Use your judgment here – some industries (such as government contracting) rely on conferences to build critical relationships and close deals.
+Conferences can also provide value if you do more than just attend them, for example securing a keynote presentation or participating on a panel discussion.

 If you’ve never thought about marketing in this way, it can be a challenge at first to motivate your team and change their thinking about marketing.
 But once you get the hang of it, content-based marketing can work incredibly well.